blazerunner44/jQuery-Captcha/README.md

 If your form uses AJAX to submit, you can use the function verifyCaptcha() to verify if the CAPTCHA has been clicked or not.
 Pass a jQuery identifier to the function, so for our example code above, `verifyCaptcha('.form1');` The function will return true if the CAPTCHA has been completed or false if it has not.

+#Demo
+You can see the contents of the example folder live at http://blazerunner44.me/github/jQuery-Captcha